Husain Haqqani: Relationship with Pakistan's military

 Husain Haqqani has long had a difficult relationship with Pakistan's military.
 Haqqani had made enemies among some in Pakistan's military due to his criticism of the Army.
 In 1999, he was kidnapped by Pakistani intelligence agents who roughed him up and held him for two months until a court ordered his release.
 The powerful Inter-Services Intelligence Agency (ISI) tried to stop Haqqani from being appointed Ambassador to the United States and kept him under regular surveillance during his tenure due to his criticism of the military.

 There are, however, indications that Haqqani's relationship with the Pakistani military has improved.
 In December 2022, the Pakistani daily Dawn reported that Haqqani was subcontracted by former CIA Islamabad station chief Robert Grenier to conduct "research" on Pakistan.
 Grenier was acting as a registered lobbyist for the Pakistani government.
 The Dawn report cited a public disclosure filed by Grenier in November 2022 as required by the Foreign Agents Registration Act.

-Officials with ex-cricketer Imran Khan's Pakistan Tehreek-e Insaf (PTI) party allege that Haqqani was acting on behalf of a "senior figure in the [Pakistani] military establishment."
+Officials with ex-prime minister Imran Khan's Pakistan Tehreek-e Insaf (PTI) party allege that Haqqani was acting on behalf of a "senior figure in the [Pakistani] military establishment."
 Haqqani has denied these charges, but has not explained the nature of his work for a Pakistani government lobbyist.
 Since receiving payments from Grenier in September and October 2021, Haqqani has called for the U.S. and Pakistan to reengage.
 He has also praised the now-former army chief General Qamar Javed Bajwa.
 In October 2022, a "study group" led by Haqqani released a report during Bajwa's visit to Washington calling for both countries to "find a way to work on areas of mutual concern."

-As per Ex-Prime Minister Imran Khan, Haqqani was hired to lobby against his government in the US.
-Since the allegations of his alleged role in the regime change operation, a cypher leak expose has been published by The Intercept which gives further credence.
+As per Imran Khan, Haqqani was hired to lobby against his government in the US.
+Khan has cited the cypher leak controversy as proof of his ouster.